-Vienna’s Heeresgeschichtliches Museum includes exhibits from some of the most important moments in world history.
-Including one that drew a very bad swearword from me when I saw it.
+Vienna’s Heeresgeschichtliches Museum features some breathtaking items from the past.
+These include one exhibit that drew a very bad swearword from me when I saw it.

 - Weapons, clothes, and medals from historical personalities like Napoleon